 We need just to primary these guys out.

-That's all gonna happen.
+That's all going to happen.

-And you know, there was an article written about me.
+And, you know, there was an article written about me.

-I don't know if it was the Washington Washington Post hates me as usual, but I mean, all these fake news outlets.
+I don't know if it was the Washington Post hates me as usual, but I mean, all these fake news outlets, Hannity picks and backs the wrong candidates.

 Well, not really.

-All right, Laurie in Rhode Island.
+All right, Lori in Rhode Island.

 Thank you, Alex.